-Best value for money blender
+Best user-friendly blender

 This isn't the cheapest blender, but the Magimix Le Blender performs as well as some of the really expensive brands, meaning you get plenty of bang for your buck.
 It's intuitive to use and sturdy, plus the jug attachment and lid feels secure thanks to the suction design.
 It was also one of the quietest blenders we tested, living up to its 'Quiet Mark' seal of approval.
 Overall, it combines design and functionality with finesse.